Multiband quasiparticle interference in the topological insulator Cu_(x)Bi_(2)Te_(3): Quasi particle interference experiments.

-A powerful probe of quasiparticle scattering on TI surfaces is provided by conductance mapping in spectroscopic-imaging STM \cite{roushan-NAT-2009,tzhang-PRL-2009,alpichshev-PRL-2010,okada-PRL-2011, gomes-arxiv-2009,skim-PRL-2011}.
+A powerful probe of quasi-particle scattering on TI surfaces is provided by conductance mapping in spectroscopic-imaging STM \cite{roushan-NAT-2009,tzhang-PRL-2009,alpichshev-PRL-2010,okada-PRL-2011, gomes-arxiv-2009,skim-PRL-2011}.
 In Fig. \ref{topo_ldos}(a,b) we present representative conductance maps at two different energies.
-There are clear standing wave-like patterns in $g(\mathbf{r},E=$ 100 meV$)$ originating at impurity sites, whose characteristic wavelength ($\approx$ 30 $\text{\AA}$) can be picked up in the Fourier Transform (FT), $\rho(\mathbf{q},\omega)$, shown in the inset. $\rho(\mathbf{q},\omega)$ at \textit{E} = -175 meV \cite{footnote1} also shows a similar FT pattern, whereby the lobes arranged with six-fold symmetry are clearly closer to the origin, making the associated longer wavelength patterns difficult to spot with the naked eye in the raw LDOS data.
+There are clear standing wave-like patterns in $g(\mathbf{r},E=$ 100 meV$)$ originating at impurity sites, whose characteristic wavelength ($\approx$ 30 $\text{\AA}$) can be picked up in the Fourier Transform (FT), $\rho(\mathbf{q},\omega)$, shown in the inset. $\rho(\mathbf{q},\omega)$ at \textit{E} = -175 meV also shows a similar FT pattern, whereby the lobes arranged with six-fold symmetry are clearly closer to the origin, making the associated longer wavelength patterns difficult to spot with the naked eye in the raw LDOS data.
 Many such LDOS maps have been measured, generating $\rho(\mathbf{q},\omega)$ images spanning the bias interval -350 meV to 250 meV in 12.5 meV steps.
-At the energies where peaks are observed in $\rho(\mathbf{q},\omega)$, they always appear along the same directions in $q$-space ($\Gamma\rightarrow K$).
-We determine the $q$-vectors for the six quasiparticle interference (QPI) peaks and plot the average $q$-vector in Fig. \ref{topo_ldos}c.
+At the energies where peaks are observed in $\rho(\mathbf{q},\omega)$, they always appear along the same directions in $q$-space ($\Gamma\rightarrow M$).
+We determine the $q$-vectors for the six quasi-particle interference (QPI) peaks and plot the average $q$-vector in Fig. \ref{topo_ldos}c.
 Error bars are determined from the spread in the peak positions in the six directions.
 We can identify three different regimes in the QPI patterns: (I) -300 meV to -175 meV, (II) -125 meV to 125 meV and (III) $\geq$ 200 meV.
-To understand the origin of these different regimes, we compare the measured dI/dV to ARPES measurements presented in Fig. \ref{ARPES}(a-d).
-Figure \ref{ARPES}a shows the Fermi surface (FS) of as-grown Cu$_{0.2}$Bi$_{2}$Te$_{3}$.
-We observe a small hexagonal deviation (warping) from the perfect Dirac cone \cite{fu-PRL-2009,cliu-PRB-2010}.
-A cut along $\Gamma\rightarrow M$ is shown in Fig. \ref{ARPES}b.
-Compared to pure Bi$_{2}$Te$_{3}$, Cu doping is expected to be p-type and we indeed find that the chemical potential is shifted below the bottom of the CB.
-From Fig. \ref{ARPES}b the energy of the Dirac point is found to be, $E_D$ = -180 meV and the valence band maximum, $E_{VB}$ = -80 meV.
-Exposure to ambient conditions is known to lead to n-type doping of Bi$_2$Se$_3$ \cite{analytis-PRB-2010,kong-acs-2011}, without destroying the topologically protected surface states.
-Figure \ref{ARPES}c,d shows that the same holds true for Cu-doped Bi$_2$Te$_3$ stored under ambient conditions prior to cleavage: not only is the FS area clearly greater than for the pristine crystals, but the bulk CB states are also clearly visible inside the SS features, both in the FS-map and the I(\textbf{k},$E$)-image.
-Naturally, this n-type 'ambient doping' shifts the Dirac-point to higher binding energy.
+To understand the origin of these different regimes, we will compare the measured dI/dV to ARPES measurements, which we will now discuss.